lookit/lookit-docs/docs/source/frame-dev-creation.rst

 .. code:: javascript

-   import ExpFrameBaseComponent from 'exp-player/components/exp-frame-base';
+   import ExpFrameBaseComponent from '../exp-frame-base/component';
    import layout from './template';

    export default ExpFrameBaseComponent.extend({
-       type: 'exp-consent-form',
+       type: 'exp-cat-test',
        layout: layout,
    ...
    })

-does several things: - imports the ``ExpFrameBaseComponent``: this is the superclass that all ‘frames’ must extend - imports the ``layout``: this tells Ember what template to use - extends ``ExpFrameBaseComponent`` and specifies ``layout: layout``
+does several things:
+- imports the ``ExpFrameBaseComponent``: this is the superclass that all ‘frames’ must extend
+- imports the ``layout``: this tells Ember what template to use
+- extends ``ExpFrameBaseComponent`` and specifies ``layout: layout``

-Next is the ‘meta’ section:
+Next are the parameters and ‘meta’ section:

 .. code:: javascript

     ...

+    frameSchemaProperties: {
+        showCatPicture: {
+            type: 'boolean',
+            default: false,
+            description: 'Whether to show a picture of a cat.'
+        }
+    },

+    frameSchemaRequired: ['showCatPicture'],

     meta: {
-           name: 'ExpConsentForm',
+        name: 'ExpCatTest',
         description: 'TODO: a description of this frame goes here.',
-           parameters: {
-               type: 'object',
-               properties: {
-                   // define configurable parameters here
-               }
-           },
         data: {
+             /**
+             * Parameters captured and sent to the server *
+             * @method serializeContent
+             * @param {String} whatTheChildThoughtAboutTheCat Child response to cat */
             type: 'object',
             properties: {
-                   // define data to be sent to the server here }
+                // define data to be sent to the server here
+                whatTheChildThoughtAboutTheCat: {
+                    type: 'string'
                 }
             }
+        }
+    },
    ...

-which is composed of: - name (optional): A human readable name for this ‘frame’ - description (optional): A human readable description for this ‘frame’. - parameters: JSON Schema defining what configuration parameters this ‘frame’ accepts.
+The ``frameSchemaProperties`` field should be the JSON Schema defining what configuration parameters this ‘frame’ accepts.
 When you define an experiment that uses the frame, you will be able to specify configuration as part of the experiment definition.
-Any parameters in this section will be automatically added as properties of the component, and directly accessible as ``propertyName`` from templates or component logic. -
+Any parameters in this section will be automatically added as properties of the component, and directly accessible as ``propertyName`` from templates or component logic.

+The ``frameSchemaRequired`` field is a list of any values in ``frameSchemaProperties`` that should be required to be defined by the user of the frame.

+The 'meta' field is composed of:
+- name (optional): A human readable name for this ‘frame’
+- description (optional): A human readable description for this ‘frame’.
-data: JSON Schema defining what data this ‘frame’ outputs.
+- data: JSON Schema defining what data this ‘frame’ outputs.
 Properties defined in this section represent properties of the component that will get serialized and sent to the server as part of the payload for this experiment.
 You can get these values by binding a value to an input box,